ramzibou0735/aerial-autonomy-stack/README.md

 ## Part 4: Deployment of AAS

 > [!IMPORTANT]
-> The instructions here are tested on a [Holybro Jetson Baseboard](https://holybro.com/products/pixhawk-jetson-baseboard) kit that includes (i) a Pixhawk 6X autopilot and (ii) an NVIDIA Orin NX 16GB computer connected via both serial and ethernet
+> These instructions are tested on a [Holybro Jetson Baseboard](https://holybro.com/products/pixhawk-jetson-baseboard) kit that includes (i) a Pixhawk 6X autopilot and (ii) an NVIDIA Orin NX 16GB computer connected via both serial and ethernet
 >
 > **To setup (i) PX4's DDS UDP client, (ii) ArduPilot serial MAVLink bridge, (iii) JetPack 6, (iv) Docker Engine, (v) NVIDIA Container Toolkit, and (vi) NVIDIA NGC API Key on Orin, read [`AVIONICS.md`](/docs/AVIONICS.md)**
 >
-> The Holybro Jetson Baseboard comes with an (i) integrated 4-way (Orin, 6X, RJ-45, JST) Ethernet switch and (ii) two JST USB 2.0 (to minmize EM interference) that can be connected to ASIX Ethernet adapters to create additional network interfaces
+> The Holybro Jetson Baseboard comes with an (i) integrated 4-way (Orin, 6X, RJ-45, JST) Ethernet switch and (ii) two JST USB 2.0 that can be connected to ASIX Ethernet adapters to create additional network interfaces
 >
-> Make sure to configure Orin, 6X's XRCE-DDS, IP radio, Zenoh, etc. consistently with your network setup; the camera acquisition pipeline should be setup in `yolo_inference_node.py`, the lidar should publish on topic `/lidar_points` for KISS-ICP
+> Make sure to configure Orin, 6X's XRCE-DDS, IP radio, Zenoh, etc. consistently with your network setup; the camera acquisition pipeline should be setup in `yolo_inference_node.py`, the lidar should publish on topic `/lidar_points` for KISS-ICP ([discuss in the Issues](/issues))

 On Jetson Orin NX
 ```sh